-The thing about wedding cake prices is that there's a lot of variation depending on the kind of bake you want.
-It's not just about the size, although that does play a part; the style and finish can also affect the cost.
+The thing about wedding cake cost in the UK is that there's a lot of variation depending on the kind of cake you want.
+It's not just about the size; although that does play a part; the style and finish can also affect the cost.
 The experience and location of your cake maker may influence the price, too.

 Saying that, it is possible to get an idea of what to expect in terms of cost.
-We’ve spoken to the experts and compiled a complete guide to wedding cake prices, which will help you and your partner feel satisfied that what you’re paying is fair and reasonable, whatever your budget.
+We’ve spoken to the experts, including Laura Pike from Deluce Cakes, Kate Tynan from Little Button Bakery, Becky Hartt from Hartt cakes and more to get their insight, and and compiled a complete guide to the price of wedding cakes, which will help you and your partner feel satisfied that what you’re paying is fair and reasonable, whatever your wedding budget.